-Greenfield, Hancock County, Indiana Criminal Defense Attorney ~ Jeff Cardella
+Greenfield, Hancock County, Indiana Criminal Defense Attorney Jeff Cardella, Serving Greenfield, Fortville & New Palestine, Indiana

 As an Indiana criminal defense attorney, I take a client centered approach to each case.
 I treat each client the way I would want to be treated if I were in their shoes, interacting with and representing them directly.
 I realize that every one of my client’s is a unique person with specific goals, and not merely a file.
 As an Indiana criminal lawyer, I believe it is my job to help you get through a case as painlessly as possible – without passing judgment.
 I am aware that as humans, even the best of us occasionally make mistakes.
 I believe that anyone in our legal system who is accused of wrongdoing deserves to have a criminal defense attorney fighting for their best interests in court and protecting their Constitutional rights.